 \section{Introduction}

-Driven by the ongoing development and application of moderate and high-throughput measurement technologies in fields such as genomics, neuroscience, ecology, and atmospheric science, researchers are often faced with the task of analyzing and comparing two or more data sets derived from a common set of samples.
-In most cases, different technologies measure different features, and capture different information about the samples at hand.
-While one may analyze the data arising from different technologies separately, additional and potentially important insights can be gained from the joint (or integrated) analysis of the data sets.
-Joint analysis, also called multi-view or multi-modal analysis, has received considerable attention in the literature, see \citet{lahatdatafusion,meng2016dimension, tini2019multi, pucher2019comparison, mccabe2019consistency} and the references therein for more details.
+The continuing development and application of measurement technologies in fields such as genomics and neuroscience means that researchers are often faced with the task of analyzing data sets containing measurements of different types derived from a common set of samples.
+While one may analyze the measurements arising from different technologies individually, additional and potentially important insights can be gained from the joint (integrated) analysis of the data sets.
+Joint analysis, also called multi-view or multi-modal analysis, has received considerable attention in the literature, see \cite{lock2013joint, lahatdatafusion,meng2016dimension, tini2019multi, pucher2019comparison, mccabe2019consistency, vahabi2022unsupervised} and the references therein for more details.